physimals/quantiphyse/doc/dsc/dsc_tutorial.rst

 For the data select our trimmed and resampled DSC data: ``DSC_trim_res``.
 For the ROI select the whole brain mask ``DSC_trim_res_mean_brain_mask``.
 The TE is 0.03s and the TR is 1.25s - you can find these values in the metadata file ``DSC.json``.

-We also recommend you set 'Log transform on rCBF' as this prevents negative values in the CBF output.
-Also, for this tutorial you should change 'Spatial regularization' to 'None' - this makes the analysis quicker to run and less memory hungry.
+We also recommend you set ``Log transform on rCBF`` as this prevents negative values in the CBF output.
+Also, for this tutorial you should change ``Spatial regularization`` to ``None`` - this makes the analysis quicker to run and less memory hungry.
 For production analysis however we would recommend using spatial regularization which causes parameter maps to undergo adaptive smoothing during the inference process.
 Other options can be left at their default values: